- Your small charity should treat its staff and volunteers with respect, and have a positive organisational attitude to its people.

-- Complies with relevant laws and general good practice, including anti-discrimination measures and the like
+- complies with relevant laws and general good practice, including anti-discrimination measures

 Your staff or volunteer management policy should include:

-- To whom in the organisation staff and volunteers report
+- your charity's management structure, including who the staff and volunteers report to

 There are several useful policy documents freely available on the web which cover both the recruitment and management of staff and volunteers.